Managing your ACBA swarm list subscription

 Here are some tips about managing your ACBA “swarm list” email subscription.

-- Remember that every message you post to the swarm list goes to more than 300 people.
+• Remember that every message you post to the swarm list goes to hundreds of people.
 Please be respectful of everyone’s time and move non-urgent discussions to the Bee Talk group.

 Delivery problems?
 If you’re using Gmail, be sure to search “Mail & Spam & Trash”